Trenton Thompson (defensive tackle): Edmonton Eskimos

 Thompson signed with the Edmonton Eskimos of the Canadian Football League (CFL) on June 6, 2019.
 He was released before the start of the regular season on June 9.

 Houston Roughnecks

 On October 9, 2019, Thompson was entered into the XFL draft pool.
 He was selected by the Houston Roughnecks during the 2020 XFL draft held on October 15 and 16.
 Thompson signed a contract with the team on January 16, 2020.
 He was waived during final roster cuts on January 22.

 Team 9

 Thompson was signed to the XFL's practice squad team, referred to as Team 9, on January 30, 2020.
 He had his contract terminated when the league suspended operations on April 10.

 Saskatchewan Roughriders

 Thompson signed with the Saskatchewan Roughriders of the CFL on April 20, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Thompson chose to opt-out of his contract with the Roughriders on August 31.
-Thompsom opted back in to his contract on January 14, 2021.
+Thompson opted back in to his contract on January 14, 2021.
 He was released on May 20.